rapyuta-robotics/alica/alica-supplementary/alica_designer_runtime/README.md

 You can either select a task or create a new one.

 After creating the entry point it will be visible in the plan space.
-You can select it with the selection tool and adjust it's properties in the properties tab.
+You can select it with the selection tool and adjust its properties in the properties tab.

 To learn more about entry points have a look at the [documentation](https://rapyuta-robotics.github.io/alica/articles/entrypoints.html).